 - Lead outside counsel representing Walt Disney Company in connection with the separation of Bob and Harvey Weinstein from Miramax.

-- Legal counsel to producer in the sale, distribution, financing and/or acquisition of 100s of high profile motion pictures, including "The Revenant", "Suffragette", "Selma", "American Hustle", "Her", "Zero Dark Thirty", "Best Exotic Marigold Hotel", "Eternal Sunshine of the Spotless Mind", "Traffic", and "Brokeback Mountain".
+- Legal counsel to producer in the production, distribution, financing and/or acquisition of 100s of high profile motion pictures, including "The Beguiled", "Wonder Wheel","The Revenant", "Suffragette", "Selma", "American Hustle", "Her", "Zero Dark Thirty", "Best Exotic Marigold Hotel", "Eternal Sunshine of the Spotless Mind", "Traffic", and "Brokeback Mountain".